highcharts-academy/highcharts-academy-classroom-1-early-access-repository/exercises/highcharts-core/01-series-modules/README.md

 # Exercise 01 - Series and Modules
 Level: easy ⭐

-In this exercise, you will learn how to:
+In this exercise, you will learn how to cearte the following:
 1. Create and manage series.
 2. Set global defaults (use `Highcharts.setOptions`).
 3. Integrate modules: include `exporting` and `accessibility` modules to enhance chart features.